rhezab/smile/docs/contributing.md

   > Network: use `--host` to expose
 ```

+In this case, opening `http://localhost:3000/` in your browser (it might be different is port 3000 on your computer
-Opening `http://localhost:3000/` in your browser will let you see the current documentation website.
+is already in use) will let you see the current documentation website.

-Let's look at the current files in the `docs/` folder:
+Now let's look at the current files in the `docs/` folder:

 ```
 docs